cnvrg/logo-detection-blueprint/logo_detection_batch_README.md

 7. Select a File Name, click the Menu icon, and select **Open File** to view an output image or video file.

 A tailored model that detects logos, draws their boundaries, and labels them in images and videos has now been deployed in batch mode.

-To learn how this blueprint was created, click [here](https://github.com/cnvrg/logo-detection-blueprint).